Anthony Joshua: Early career

 On 11 July 2013 it was confirmed that Joshua had turned professional under the Matchroom Sport promotional banner.
 Joshua made his professional debut on 5 October 2013 at the O2 Arena in London in the Main-Event of a card featuring Scott Quigg's successful WBA (Regular) super-bantamweight title defence against Yoandris Salinas, beating Italian Emanuele Leo by a technical knockout (TKO) in the first round.
 Joshua's second fight was against English heavyweight Paul Butlin at the Motorpoint Arena in Sheffield on 26 October 2013.
 The bout was stopped in the second round when the referee decided Butlin was taking too much punishment and declared Joshua the winner by TKO.
 Joshua's third fight was on the Prizefighter Series card against Croatian Hrvoje Kišiček on 14 November 2013.
 Joshua got a TKO victory in the second round, achieving his third knockout (KO) victory in a row.

 In February 2014, Joshua scored a second-round TKO victory over Dorian Darch to take his record to 4–0.
-The following month, on the undercard of Ricky Burns against Terence Crawford, Joshua defeated Hector Alfredo Avila with a first-round KO, in Glasgow, Scotland.
+The following month, on the undercard of Ricky Burns against Terence Crawford, Joshua defeated Héctor Alfredo Ávila with a first-round KO, in Glasgow, Scotland.
 In May that year Joshua knocked out Matt Legg in one round on the undercard of Carl Froch vs. George Groves II at Wembley Stadium.
 In Joshua's seventh fight, on 12 July 2014 at the Echo Arena, Liverpool, he defeated Englishman Matt Skelton via second-round stoppage.
 In Joshua's eighth fight, on 13 September 2014, against German heavyweight Konstantin Airich, Joshua took his undefeated record to 8–0 with a third-round stoppage victory at the Manchester Arena.